Social Learning Theory

 Behaviorism

-According to this theory, we learn through a system of positive and negative reinforcements, and all learning is the result of our environment and experiences.
+According to this theory, people learn through a system of positive and negative reinforcements, and all learning is the result of our environment and experiences.
 For example, when children do well on a task, they may be rewarded with a sticker on a sticker chart.
 Eventually, when they earn enough stickers, they’re given a special treat, like a trip to the amusement park or a new video game.
 The children come to associate the pleasurable feelings of earning a reward with accomplishing a task, and so they eventually learn to do it on their own.

 Most teachers and parents have seen this idea at work in real life, but it still falls short in some ways.
 For one, different personalities appear to respond to reward/punishment systems in different ways.
 In some cases or situations, giving extrinsic rewards does not seem to be effective.
-Sometimes, it seems that we need to learn things as a result of feeling the motivation and the desire to do so within ourselves—not for the sake of a reward.
+Sometimes, it seems that people need to learn things as a result of feeling the motivation and the desire to do so within themselves—not for the sake of a reward.

 Cognitive learning theories